 General Psychology Research Participation System

 The Experiment Management System provides an easy method for you to sign up for studies and track your progress throughout the term.
-Everything is done through the software’s web-based interface (to sign up scroll to the bottom of this page), so you can access the system at any time, from any computer, with a standard web browser.
+Everything is done through the software’s web-based interface (Sign up for an experiment now), so you can access the system at any time, from any computer, with a standard web browser.

 Near the beginning of the semester, you will receive an email (to your university email account) with your login information.
 You will be assigned a default password, which you can change after your first login.
 Once you login, you will be asked to review and acknowledge your organization’s human subject policy for research.
 You may also be asked to participate in a prescreening.
 After you complete these tasks, you will see the Main Menu.
 Your login (also known as a session) will expire after a certain period of inactivity, usually 20 minutes.
 This is done for security purposes.
 If this happens, you can always log in again.

 If you would like to change your password or other information about yourself, choose My Profile from the top toolbar.
 If you would like to change your password, type your new password (twice, for confirmation) in the provided boxes.
 If you change your password, please be sure to select a password you do not use on any other systems or websites.
 This is good computing practice, and especially important as in some cases, your password may be sent over email.
 If you have forgotten or do not have your password, then you can have your password emailed to you by selecting this option on the front login page.
 When you are done using the system, choose Log Out from the toolbar on the left side to log out.
 You are now logged out.
 It is always a good security measure to close all your browser windows as well, especially if you are using a computer that is shared by others.

 Signing up for a Study